 How do Deaf people feel when they see a hearing person teaching ASL, running an ASL website, etc.?
 It generally brings Deaf to a feeling of heart-shrinking, stomach-wrenching, and/or boiling up inside.
 "Disgusted."
 This experience cannot be denied nor dismissed.

 Video: "ASL Teaching: On Behalf of the Deaf Community" posted by the "ASL Teaching" channel.

-Along with a high rate unemployment and underemployment of deaf people within the systemic hearing oppression, a hearing person teaching sign language represents and reinforces a hearing privilege, a systemic power and oppression, an ignorance, an insensitivity, and disrespect.
-It deprives job opportunities for qualified Deaf, given that ASL teaching positions given are not abundant, if not scarce, compared to plentiful interpreting jobs out there.
+Along with a high rate unemployment and underemployment of deaf people within the systemic hearing oppression and discrimination, a hearing person teaching sign language represents and reinforces a hearing privilege, a systemic power and oppression, an ignorance, an insensitivity, and disrespect.
+It reduces job opportunities for qualified Deaf, given that ASL teaching positions given are not abundant, if not scarce, compared to plentiful interpreting jobs out there.